 Amid Opposition Boycott, Kenyans Vote In Re-Run Of Presidential Election

-Security in Kenya was tight as the country went to the polls on Thursday for the second presidential election since August — this time amid a boycott by opposition leader Raila Odinga.
+Clashes between police and stone-throwing youths occurred in some parts of the Kenyan capital on Thursday as the country went to the polls for the second presidential election since August amid a boycott by opposition leader Raila Odinga.

-In the latest voting, Kenya's media says supporters of Odinga have blocked some polling stations as police fired tear gas in clashes with the opposition in Kibera, a Nairobi slum that is a key stronghold of anti-Kenyatta sentiment.
+In the latest voting, supporters of Odinga have blocked some polling stations as police fired tear gas in clashes with the opposition in Kibera, a Nairobi slum that is a key stronghold of anti-Kenyatta sentiment.

 Police also battled stone-throwing Odinga supporters in Kisumu, another opposition stronghold.
+They fired tear-gas and, Reuters reports, live ammunition into the air in an effort to disperse protesters.

+NPR's Eyder Peralta reports from Nairobi: "[There] are already roadblocks set up across opposition strongholds.
+Some polling places have been barricaded and in Kisumu, voting materials are stranded because there are no election staff to take them out to their precincts.
+In large swaths of Kenya, however, people are queuing and casting ballots and security forces have begun moving in to restive areas."

 Kenya's President Uhuru Kenyatta, who is seeking a second term, was announced the winner in the Aug.
 8 vote, but irregularities soon surfaced and the Supreme Court subsequently nullified the results.